kunks001/week_four_challenge/README.md

-This repo contains my solution to a weekend challenge set by Enrique Reipenhausen during Week four of Makers Academy
+This repo contains my solution to a weekend challenge set by Enrique Riepenhausen and Alex Peattie during Week four of Makers Academy

 Task 1
 ------